Dismissal Procedures

 To avoid the risk of a dismissal being unfair an employer must not only have a potentially ‘fair’ reason to dismiss an employee but must also ensure that any final decision to dismiss is fair and reasonable having regard to all of the circumstances and after having followed a fair procedure.

-Our Employment Solicitors guide you through every step, ensuring your decisions are robust and defensible.
+Our employment solicitors guide you through every step, ensuring your decisions are robust and defensible.

 ‘Fair’ grounds on which you can dismiss